probaku1234/Bandwidth-Problem/README.md

 # Bandwidth Problem
 The bandwidth problem is numbering the vertices of a given graph G such that the maximum diference between the numbers of adjacent vertices is minimal.
 This is known to be NP-complete and only few special cases of this problem are known to be efficient.
+This program uses backtracking to solve this problem.

 ## Data
 Each text file has information about graph. </br>